Little Ferns Nature Program:

 A Nature Immersion & Play-Based Early Education Program

-Based on the European model, The Weinberg Nature Center Forest School is a Pre-School Co-op that engages children and families in the wonder of developing key foundations in STEAM, language arts, and social and emotional skills by engaging with nature and animals.
+In part, found on the European forest preschool model, Little Ferns engages children and families in the wonder of developing key foundations in STEAM, language arts, and social and emotional skills by engaging with nature and animals.

 We believe children learn best in a natural environment.
 Children spend at least 75% of their time in the program outdoors.
-The WNCFS's whole-child approach awakens children's senses, fosters individuality, confidence, and children's sense of belonging in the world.
-Through exploration of nature and team-building activities, the WNCFS seeks to marry academic learning with developmentally appropriate practices that set children up for school readiness and a lifelong sense of well-being in nature.
+The Little Fern's whole-child approach awakens children's senses, fosters individuality, confidence, and children's sense of belonging in the world.
+Through exploration of nature and team-building activities, Little Ferns seeks to marry academic learning with developmentally appropriate practices that set children up for school readiness and a lifelong sense of well-being in nature.

 Look, I built a tee-pee!